 - Logs for wood-burner

-Woodpecker Shepherd's Hut is in the most magical setting.
+Woodpecker Shepherd's Hut is truly magical at any time of year.

-With absolutely stunning views over a green meadow to the Camel Estuary.
+With absolutely stunning views over a meadow to the Camel Estuary.

 The views can very much be enjoyed from inside or out, whether that's dining al fresco or in the hot tub.